2023 Most Popular Online Bachelor's Degree Trade Schools in Washington

 Learn more about these popular schools with online programs:

-During the 2020-2021 year, about 72% of the undergraduates at the school took at least one online course.
+In 2020-2021 about 72% of the undergraduate students at the school chose to take one or more online courses.

 Around 92% of the undergraduate population registered for at least one online class in 2020-2021.

-Since Charter College is primarily an online school, it is an excellent choice for undergraduate students who need more flexibility than what is offered at some other schools.
+Charter College is primarily an online school, so it is a great choice for returning adults and students who work full time.

 Out of the 4 schools in Washington that were part of this year’s ranking, City University of Seattle landed the # 4 spot on the list.
-City University of Seattle is a small private not-for-profit school located in Seattle, Washington that handed out 188 bachelor’s degrees in 2021-2022.
+Located in Seattle, Washington, the small private not-for-profit school handed out 188 bachelor’s degree awards in 2021-2022.

 To give an idea of how popular online courses are at the school, 83% of undergraduates took at least one course online in 2020-2021.